-Midwives must notify the Department of Health of the outcomes of all birth events (cases) attended, regardless of:
+Registered Midwives must notify the Chief Health Officer of the outcomes of birth events (cases) attended, whether the infant is born alive or stillborn, or the birth is premature or full-term.

 Relevant legislation

-The statutory requirement for midwife notifications is specified in Section 335 of the Health (Miscellaneous Provisions) Act 1911 (external site) (Part XIII).
+The statutory requirement for notification by a Registered Midwife is specified in Section 335 of the Health (Miscellaneous Provisions) Act 1911 (external site) (Part XIII).

 Responsibility for notification